jurgen975/Robotics.portfolio.jeisinga/README.md

 Latley i have thinking of designing a human hand to use as a end effector because i am not sure if the gripper i designed is suitable enough to pck up irragulair objects and i must say that i have be intrigued by the idea of designening a mechanical hand.

+## Some arguments why i should look into this

 ### 11.5.1.
 Degrees of Freedom (DoF)

 A human hand has 21+ degrees of freedom.